lucaskappel/BigBrother/README.md

 3) create a file called '.env' in the folder where this readme is.

-4) Copy and paste this into .env: 'TOKEN=putyourtokenhere'
+4) Copy and paste this into .env: 'TOKEN=putyourbottokenhere'

 5) Make sure the bot is in your server, then run main.py